theeye-io-team/theeye-supervisor/docs/sync/README.md

 ## Response

-By default the response will be the raw task outputs without parsing
+By default the sync api will respond with the final output of the task execution. when a job finishes the output value is parsed and then stored withing the job document in the output field.

 | State | HTTP Status Code |
 | ---- |  ---- |